kusumachalasani/em-hpo-scripts/README.md

 - **THREADS**: No.of threads used by hyperfoil/wrk2 client
 - **CONNECTION**: No.of connections used by hyperffoil/wrk2
 - **USER_TUNABLES**: Any specific tunable user want to mention.
 If there are multiple entires, it should be separated by ; and enclosed with ""

+For a sample output of benchmark,
+INSTANCES , THROUGHPUT , RESPONSE_TIME , MAX_RESPONSE_TIME
+1 , 6288.45 , 42.1948 , 2162.504393000

+SLO_DATA_ROW is the second row which will be 1.
+SLO_OBJ_FUNC defined in the above example is the RESPONSE_TIME which is the third column which is converted as "float(data.split(\" , \")[2])".
+SLO_DIRECTION is minimize as SLO_OBJ_FUNC is RESPONSE_TIME.

 ```

 ## List of files to update tunables to run an experiment with benchmark.